hean01/castio/README.md

-cast.io
+CAST.IO
 =======

-_cast.io_ is a service with transcoding possibility of video and audio from providers.
+_CAST.IO_ is a service with transcoding possibility of video and audio from providers.
 A provider is a javascript plugin which hosts video / audio streams to be pushed through the transcoder to be casted to your TV.

-What is _cast.io_?
+What is _CAST.IO_?

  - a headless service with a [RESTful][] Web API provided for client interaction.